dsummersl/llm-tools-browser-history/README.md

 A tool for the [llm](https://llm.datasette.io/) command line that allows searching local browser history.

+**Security and Privacy Warning**

+This tool has read-access to your entire browser history.
+You risk sending this highly sensitive personal data to third-party services (like OpenAI).
+Be mindful of your queries.
+Use models that run locally or use llm's features to confirm before sending data to a remote model.

 # Usage

 The BrowserHistory tool allows your llm queries to search the local browsing history on your local machine: